BattletechModders/ModTek/doc/PRELOADER.md

 - See [ModTekInjector](https://github.com/BattletechModders/ModTek/blob/master/ModTekInjector/ModTekInjector.csproj)
   or [RogueTechPerfFixesInjector](https://github.com/BattletechModders/RogueTechPerfFixes/blob/master/RogueTechPerfFixesInjector/RogueTechPerfFixesInjector.csproj)
   on how an injector works.
-- Only assemblies resolved as a AssemblyDefinition will be loaded into the game, make sure to only use the resolver interface in the Inject method.
+- Only assemblies resolved and modified as a AssemblyDefinition will be loaded into the game, make sure to only use the resolver interface in the Inject method.
 - Injectors are loaded and run in the order of their names from `Mods\ModTek\Injectors\`.
 - The preloader searches for a class named `Injector` with a `public static void Inject` method, that then will be called with a parameter of type `Mono.Cecil.IAssemblyResolver`.
   > ```